music video mailing-list

 - 1-3.
 How accurate are the dates?

 This is as tricky as the data question above.
 The intent is to provide the date any given video was first AIRED (as opposed to shot, although shoot dates are also added to the base when known).
 This, however, is not always possible.
-Firstly because sources rarely specify what a date represents and secondly because an air date is, quite simply, difficult to find.
+Firstly because sources rarely specify what a date represents and secondly because an air date is, quite simply, difficult to obtain.
 Usually, it is much easier to find the corresponding single's release date.
-Since a video's first airing is usually fairly close to the single's release, I have often opted to use the latter.
-So please keep this in mind and think of these dates more as a guideline.
+Since a video's first airing is usually fairly close to the single's release, we have often opted to use the latter.
+So please bear this in mind and think of these dates more as a guideline.
 Also note that the most accurate dates are indicated through the use of different colors (see the User's Guide for details on what each color means).
 Also, when the exact day of first airing is known, it will be indicated on the video's detailed page (just click on a song title to pull it up).

 - 1-4.
 Is there a way I can help?